NEWS

 https://bit.ly/boocasthalloween

-BOO to release startling, meat-warping new music video ALWAYS ON ahead of album release on Halloween
+BOO release startling, meat-warping new music video ALWAYS ON ahead of album release on Halloween

 Battery Operated Orchestra’s new music video is well-timed with the horror season.
 BOO has spiked their synthpop punch.
 Always On draws parallels between the preening mice of John Calhoun’s experiments in utopia and the effects of the insistent feed of social media.